kelsey-ek/of7azure/GUIDE/Failover.md

 ## 1-3 Use Persistent Volume with Pod replication.

 ### 1-3.1 Use Persistent Volume with Azure Kubernetes Service.

+**Dynamic provisioning should be used for fail-over test.**

+*If you use Static provisioning, you need to create a volume for each Pod.
+For fail-over test, Pods will be deleted and created multiple times.
+Volume shoule be automatically attached to the running Pod.
+Dynamic provisioning is suitable for fail-over test.*

 1) Check Storage Class.